-A subwoofer is designed to enhance bass and allow your speaker system to emit even the low-frequency sounds, so no part of the sound design is lost.
+A subwoofer enhances the bass and allows your speaker system to emit even low-frequency sounds, so you don’t lose part of the sound design.

-For example, if you are listening to a concert on your sound system, there may be musical instruments that are played at a lower decibel and those that are at a higher decible.
-But a music piece will not be complete if you can only hear the higher-pitched violin and not the cello that provides the bass.
+For example, if you are listening to a concert on your sound system, there may be musical instruments played at a lower decibel and those at a higher decibel.
+But a music piece will not be complete if you can only hear the higher-pitched violin, not the cello that provides the bass.

 So which are the best subwoofers available on a budget to get your speakers jiving?
 Jump in and find out.

-- Best Budget Home Theater Subwoofer: Polk Audio PSW10
+- Best Budget Home Theater Subwoofer: Theater Solutions 250 Watt Subwoofer

-- Best Budget Car Subwoofer: Boss Audio CXX8 Car Subwoofer
+- Best Budget Car Subwoofer: Rockford Fosgate P300-12 Punch Powered

-- Best Budget Subwoofer for Music: Pioneer SW-8MKS
+- Best Budget Subwoofer for Music: Acoustic Audio 300 Watt Subwoofer

 - Best Budget Powered Subwoofer: Polk Audio PSW505